can we help you

 What do I need to do to prevent arthritis?

-Several lifestyle changes can reduce your risk of certain types of arthritis, such as keeping within a healthy weight range, keeping active and avoiding smoking.
-Learn more about the particular types of arthritis to give you a better understanding of the specific risk factors associated with each type of arthritis.
+Several lifestyle changes can reduce your risk of certain types of arthritis, such as keeping within a healthy weight range, keeping active, and avoiding smoking.

 How is arthritis treated?